 IronMaster IM1500 Half Rack

 The IronMaster IM1500 Half Rack is pretty solid half rack for the money.
-For $699 shipped you’re looking at a unit with spotter arms, pull-up bar, bar storage, and plate storage already included in the price.
+For $699 shipped you’re looking at a unit with spotter arms, pull-up bar, bar storage and plate storage already included in the price.
 There are also band pegs, numbered holes, and anchor holes should you choose to use them.
-The two uprights are 11-gauge with a 1000-pound capacity, but I’m assuming a good portion of the rest of the rack is probably 12-gauge based on verbiage in the product description.
+The two uprights are 11-gauge with a 1000-pound capacity but I’m assuming a good portion of the rest of the rack is probably 12-gauge (based on verbiage in the product description.)

 ♦ ♦ ♦

-American Barbell PowerHouse Pull Up Squat Rack
+American Barbell Mammoth Squat Pull-Up Rack

-The American Barbell Powerhouse Pull Up Squat Rack is not the cheapest squat stand + pull-up option by any means, but it does offer a couple of unique features that may be of interest to some of you.
+The American Barbell Mammoth Pull Up Squat Rack is not the cheapest squat stand + pull-up option by any means, but it does offer a couple of unique features that may be of interest to some of you.

 Rogue SM-2 Monster Squat Stand